 Despite the extensive coastline of Tasman District, locations where launching ramps, moorings or jetties can be used at all states of the tide are limited.
 Improving this natural situation may require significant dredging or harbour works in a number of locations.
 The provision of boating facilities, from swing moorings to port developments, can alter the appearance and natural character of an area and may affect natural coastal processes.
 Reliance on trailer craft will require increased parking areas in association with launching ramps.
-Continued expansion of boating activity in Tasman District is likely to result in increasing frustration with the limitations of existing facilities, which can only be overcome by significant expenditure.
+Continued expansion of boating facilities, which can only be overcome by significant expenditure.
 A user pays policy can be applied to all boating facilities which have identifiable users, but direct user charges cannot be practicably recovered from ramps or wharves which receive intermittent casual usage or which are in isolated locations.